-Gradient supports any version of TensorFlow for Notebooks, Experiments, or Jobs.
+Gradient supports any version of PyTorch for Notebooks, Experiments, or Jobs.
 In Gradient, the ML framework used to execute workloads runs within a Docker container.
 Containers are lightweight and portable environments that can easily be customized to include various framework versions and other libraries.
 Any Docker container is supported on the Gradient platform.
 This flexibility makes it easy to switch between different frameworks, to update them from one version to another, and to incorporate other libraries to be used alongside the framework itself.

 A set of pre-built containers is provided out of the box though any container can be used if hosted on a public or private container registry.